abc1203/transformer-model/README.md

 # transformer-model
-An implementation of the transformer deep learning model, based on the research paper "Attention Is All You Need"
+An implementation of the transformer deep learning model, based on the research paper "Attention Is All You Need" by Vaswani et al.